-New Jersey DWI attorneys preparing to defend DWI / DUI cases typically make pretrial motions that can improve an accused driver’s prospects in court.
+New Jersey DWI attorneys preparing to defend DWI / DUI cases typically file pretrial motions that can improve an accused driver's prospects for a successful outcome.
 A pretrial motion is a formal request to the court to take a certain legal action.
-One common motion in New Jersey driving while intoxicated cases is a request to have a blood or urine sample split to allow independent testing.
+One motion in New Jersey driving while intoxicated cases is a request to have a blood or urine sample split to allow for independent testing.

 Chemical test results are typically a key piece of prosecution evidence in a driving under the influence case.
 A chemical test result that shows a blood alcohol content (BAC) of .08 percent or greater - the legal per se limit for driving - can seem like damaging evidence.
 However, chemical tests can also be a potent weapon for the defense.